-In November 2001, our board of directors negotiated, and we entered into, an employment agreement with Mr. Clayton, our President and Chief Executive Officer.
-Our board of directors engaged Towers Perrin, an independent compensation consultant, to assist it in the process of evaluating appropriate compensation for Mr. Clayton.
-Towers Perrin identified for the board competitive compensation arrangements against which the board measured the compensation agreed to with Mr. Clayton.
-Mr. Clayton's compensation fell within observed competitive practices provided by Towers Perrin.
+In November 2001, our board of directors negotiated, and we entered into, a three-year employment agreement with Mr. Clayton, our President and Chief Executive Officer.
+Our board of directors engaged Towers Perrin to assist it in the process of evaluating competitive compensation levels for Mr. Clayton.

-Pursuant to Mr. Clayton's employment agreement, we issued Mr. Clayton options to purchase 750,000 shares of our common stock at an exercise price of \$5.25 on each of November 26, 2001 and November 26, 2002.
+Pursuant to Mr. Clayton's employment agreement, on November 26, 2003 we issued Mr. Clayton options to purchase 750,000 shares of our common stock at an exercise price of \$5.25 per share, a price above the trading price of our common stock on that date.
 These options were exercisable on the date of grant.
-Under his employment agreement, we are obligated to issue Mr. Clayton options to purchase 750,000 shares of our common stock at an exercise price of \$5.25 per share on each of November 26, 2003 and November 26, 2004.
+Under his employment agreement, we are obligated to issue Mr. Clayton options to purchase 750,000 shares of our common stock at an exercise price of \$5.25 per share on November 26, 2004.
 These options will also be exercisable on the date of grant.